zenprotocol/explorer/README.md

 2. Open a terminal in the root folder of the project.
 3. `npm run setup` - to create your env file and needed directories and to install dependencies.
 3. Open .env file and fill missing data
+3. `npm run client:build` - to build the front end
-4. `npm run docker:up` - this will:
+4. `npm run docker:up:all` - this will:
    - Download all the needed images
    - Create all the containers.
    - Start the web server.